Scrambled Eggs and Zucchini

 Instructions

 - Heat the extra virgin olive oil in a large skillet over medium-low to medium heat.
 Add the zucchini, sprinkle with the garlic powder, salt, and black pepper, and stir everything together.
-Spread the zucchini in an even layer (some overlapping is fine) and cook until it softens, 15 to 20 minutes.2 tablespoons extra virgin olive oil2 large zucchini or 4 small to medium-sized, peeled and sliced into ⅛" to ¼" rounds½ teaspoon garlic powder½ teaspoon kosher salt¼ teaspoon freshly ground black pepper
+Spread the zucchini in an even layer (some overlapping is fine) and cook until it softens, 15-20 minutes, stirring often.

-- Crack the eggs into a bowl and whisk them thoroughly.
-Add the grated Pecorino Romano to the bowl, and whisk it into the eggs.6 large eggs½ cup Pecorino Romano cheese, grated
+- Crack the eggs into a bowl, and whisk the grated Pecorino Romano into the eggs until fully incorporated.